nuttt/node-version-is/README.md

 ## Usage

-- version is defined using semver syntax (the one that you use in `package.jsono`)
+- version is defined using semver syntax (the one that you use in `package.json`)
 - It will throw error if node's version is not satisfied

 ### Via package.json